jacquescorbytuech/Blog/src/_posts/writing/okr_youtube_consequences.md

+---
-Title: OKR's, YouTube and the Danger of Unintended Consequences
+title: OKR's, YouTube and the Danger of Unintended Consequences
-Slug: okr-youtube-unintended-consequences
+permalink: okr-youtube-unintended-consequences
-Date: 2020-01-22 08:52
+date: 2020-01-22
+---

 _**"All other things being equal, our goal is to increase [video] watch time"**, thus began an email sent in September 2011 by Cristos Goodrow to the YouTube leadership team._